Health and Safety Risk Assessment and the Law

 The Occupational Health and Safety Act tasks employers to provide a healthy and safe work environment for all employees.
 One of the easiest and most effective ways in which workplace hazards and risks can be identified, controlled, managed, and mitigated, is through a risk assessment.

-Risk assessments are crucial, and it is imperative that record be kept of such assessments to prove that the employer did all that they could in ensuring a healthy and safe working environment.
+Health and Safety assessments are crucial, and it is imperative that records be kept of such assessments to prove that the employer did all that they could in ensuring a healthy and safe working environment.
 Where risks cannot be eliminated, the risk assessment indicates the existence of such, the risk level, and the actions that were taken to prevent harm to employees and/or visitors.

-Types of risk assessments and how a risk assessment must be carried out
+Types of assessments and how a risk assessment must be carried out

-There are numerous types of risk assessments, including:
+There are numerous types of Health and Safety risk assessments, including:

 Each risk assessment plays a role in the health and safety management system of an organisation and there are different risk assessments that can be done at various levels of the operation, depending on the work being conducted, or in which process or department, or phase of operation the risk assessment is required.

 When risk assessments are conducted in the correct manner, they are a useful management tool that can be used to consistently ensure that employees and others are kept safe.
-Risk assessments can:
+Health and Safety Risk assessments can:

 - Identify health and safety hazards and evaluate the risks which are present in the workplace.

 - Evaluate the effectiveness as well as the suitability of existing control measures which are in place.

 - Ensure that additional controls can be implemented if the remaining risk is anything other than low.